 Because the nights are so long in winter, stargazing can be fun for all ages at this time of year with the sky being it darkest just 2 hours after sunset.

-On 20th January 2024, why not head up to Durlston Country Park to join the Wessex Astronomical Society.
-With use of their telescopes, you'll get the chance to see The Moon, Jupiter, Uranus, Orion Nebula and Winter Constellations.
+On 4 or 25 January 2025, why not head up to Durlston Country Park to join the Wessex Astronomical Society.
+With use of their telescopes, you'll get the chance to see the Moon, Saturn, Jupiter, Venus, Mars and Winter Constellations.

 The Milky Way viewed above Dorset's dark skies